happy-sdk/cryptdatum/docs/content/en/specs/v1.0/file-extension.md

 # File Extension

-The Cryptdatum (CDT) format uses the `.cdt` file extension to indicate that a file contains data stored in the CDT format.
+The Cryptdatum format uses the `.cdatum` file extension to indicate that a file contains data stored in the Cryptdatum format.
 The file consists of a 64-byte header followed by the payload data.
 This header contains information such as the version number, encryption and compression flags, and the size of the payload data.

-::: tip Key Points about .cdt File Extension
+::: tip Key Points about `.cdatum` File Extension
 - **Header Information**:
     - The 64-byte header contains crucial information including the version number, encryption and compression flags, and the size of the payload data.